-‘Mom butt’, or ‘heart bottom syndrome’ (a term coined by world renowned holistic health expert Paul Chek) is essentially the result of a dysfunctional abdominal wall – which is why it’s so common among women who’ve had children.
+‘Heart bottom Syndrome’ (a term coined by world-renowned holistic health expert Paul Chek) is essentially the result of a dysfunctional abdominal wall – which is why it’s so common among women who’ve had children.
 The change in muscle tone through the core and pelvic floor reduces the body’s capacity to stabilize the spine while under gravity.
 So the body responds by recruiting the gluteus maximus (major butt muscle) to make up for a weakened core.

 It’s like letting your 3-year-old help with chores like folding clothes– sure it’s cute that they’re trying, but they are horrible at it and you just end up having to redo it all.

-But to be clear, HBS doesn’t just affect Mom’s, it can affect anyone.
-Pregnancy is definitely a contributor (especially a Caesarean delivery) to having a pancake-butt sculpted by Aunt Jemima, but it’s not the only reason.
-There is another major mechanism that changes the tone and function of your abs, and it involves something you’ve probably heard a lot about.
-Inflammation.
+There is another major mechanism that changes the tone and function of your abs, and it involves something you’ve probably heard a lot about …

 In order to accommodate the increase of fluids to the inflamed area, any surrounding musculature (like the abdominal muscles in this case) are told to relax, which allows the inflamed tissues more room to expand as they receive the necessary fluid.